1. What is the EMS Cooperative?

 Individual EMS operators in each country manage the postal tracking information and their Customer Service departments can answer general EMS queries or help you locate your EMS item.

 4. Why haven't I heard of EMS in my own country?

 Sometimes postal operators do not use 'EMS' in their name and brand their EMS delivery service using a different name e.g. Speedpost or International Express Post.

 Despite this, if they are a member of the EMS Cooperative, they will be following the same high standards and procedures of all other EMS Cooperative members.
-The details of EMS operators can be found on the EMS Global Network page.
+The details of EMS operators can be found on the contact us page.